greatkemo/canvas-admin/canvas-admin/bin/README.md

+# **The BIN Directory**

+##  This directory contains scripts used by the program.

-canvas-admin.sh is the main programme html2csv.py is borrowed from https://github.com/r-barnes/html2csv thank you very much.
-This convert html tables to csv.
+- __canvas-admin.sh__ is the main program
+- __html2csv.py__ is borrowed from r-barnes https://github.com/r-barnes/html2csv thank you very much.
+This converts html tables to csv.